komalashrafsyed/aptpackagecreationinstructions/README.md

 $ sudo dpkg-buildpackage -b --no-sign</br>

-#if the above exits with error code 2 and does not go through run the following 3 commands marked with a *
+<b>#if the above exits with error code 2 and does not go through run the following 3 commands marked with a *</b>
 </br>
 *
 $ sudo apt-get install lttng-tools </br>